ResultadosDigitais/rdcontext/README.md

-# LibContext
+# RDContext

 **Local, Private, and AI-Ready Code Documentation Server**

-LibContext is a local-first, privacy-focused tool to build AI-friendly context for any library based on its documentation files — including private repositories.
+RDContext is a local-first, privacy-focused tool to build AI-friendly context for any library based on its documentation files — including private repositories.
 Extract, index, and serve documentation for AI coding assistants, IDEs, and LLM workflows.
 Get better results.

 ---

 ## Overview

-LibContext MCP pulls up-to-date, version-specific, relevant documentation and code examples from a GitHub repository and makes it available to your IDE.
+RDContext MCP pulls up-to-date, version-specific, relevant documentation and code examples from a GitHub repository and makes it available to your IDE.

-Add `use libcontext` to your prompt in Cursor:
+Add `use rdcontext` to your prompt in Cursor:

 ```
-Add a collapsible sidebar shadcn to the base layout of the app. use shadcn-ui, use libcontext
+Add a collapsible sidebar shadcn to the base layout of the app. use shadcn-ui, use rdcontext
 ```

-LibContext fetches up-to-date code examples and documentation right into your LLM's context.
+RDContext fetches up-to-date code examples and documentation right into your LLM's context.

 1. Write your prompt
-2. Tell the LLM to use LibContext
+2. Tell the LLM to use RDContext
 3. Get working code answers

 No tab-switching, no hallucinated APIs that don't exist, no outdated code generations.